 Lentils are so versatile!
 They’re great in salads, pasta and wraps but my favourite way to use lentils is in any kind of vegan lentil soup!

-One of the most popular recipes on the blog is this simple and smoky Spanish-style vegan lentil stew and it’s what inspired me to come up with another simple yet flavourful vegan lentil soup made with easy-to-find and cheap ingredients.
+One of the most popular recipes on the blog is this simple and smoky Spanish-style vegan lentil stew and it’s what inspired me to come up with another simple yet flavourful vegan soup recipe made with easy-to-find and cheap ingredients.

 Enter this one-pot vegan curry lentil soup!